jndiogo/sibila/docs/getting-started.md

 After running the above and/or OpenAI's script you'll receive the model's answer to your "Hello there?" - in arrr-style:

 ```
-Hello there?
+User: Hello there?
-Ahoy, me hearty!
+Model: Ahoy, me hearty!
 How be it goin'?
 Me name's Captain Chatbot, and I be here to assist thee with whatever ye need!
 So, what can me crew and I do fer yer today?
 Arrr!
 ```

 Which means Sibila is working.
 [Check the examples](https://github.com/jndiogo/sibila/tree/main/examples).